 What makes the best YuGiOh cards truly special?
 Power seems like an obvious place to start, but some of the TCG’s most beloved monsters and spells don’t pack a punch in the current meta.
 Some cards are iconic and others infamous – and they all deserve a mention here.

 Below you’ll find our top YuGiOh picks.
-Some are in the running to be the strongest Yu Gi Oh cards around, while others are among the most expensive YuGiOh cards ever sold.
-Plenty can be found in the Yu Gi Oh banlist, but you’ll still find plenty of potent play options.
-All of them, though, have a history with the game that leaves them dear to our little duelling hearts.
+Some are in the running to be the strongest Yu Gi Oh cards around, while others are among the most expensive rare YuGiOh cards ever sold.
+Sure, some are locked away in the Yu Gi Oh banlist, but you’ll still find plenty of potent play options.
+If you’re a digital duelist, don’t forget to read our guide to the best Yugioh Master Duel meta decks too.

 Here are some of the best YuGiOh cards: